 In a more general sense, we can say that the Reversing Earth theory has also gained momentum from all of the new evidence and reinterpretation supporting the Revised Venus Theory and related theories.5 For instance, there is a new Martian Theory of Mass Extinctions, whereby the five great mass extinctions of prehistory were set off by close encounters with Mars that triggered gargantuan outpourings of lava.
 It is likely that the closest of these approaches of Mars also caused inversions of Earth, and these were much faster (presumably because Mars had practically struck Earth) and thus much more devastating ones than the Bronze Age inversions, which seem to have taken ten days each.
 Each rapid inversion would have included gigantic tsunamis that would have profoundly upturned the water column and inundated the land, which would explain better than anything else the exceptional devastation of the mass extinctions.
 Evidence of such tsunamis has been mistakenly attributed to bolide impacts.6 Repeated very close approaches of Mars could have caused several inversions in a row, while the rapidity and hence the destructiveness of the inversion could have been related to the closeness of approach, which would explain why the largest five mass extinctions differed in extent.

 Where can we seek new evidence?
 Because circulation of seas and lakes changed direction relative to the shores during inversions, it might prove possible to find evidence of a switch in direction in ocean sediments and lake varves.
-The geomagnetic field received a boost shortly before 2500 BC and remained elevated, with particularly high spikes in the 11th and 8th centuries BC.7 This matches the approximate dates of the first approach of Venus to Earth and two of the later approaches.
-The approaches of Venus and the four inversions of Earth might have perturbed the geomagnetic dynamo in the outer core and thereby caused these anomalies.
+The geomagnetic field received a boost shortly before 2500 BC and remained elevated, with particularly high spikes in the 11th and 8th centuries BC.7 This matches the approximate dates of the first approach of Venus to Earth and later approaches by Venus and Mars.
+The approaches of Venus, then Mars and the four inversions of Earth might have perturbed the geomagnetic dynamo in the outer core and thereby caused these anomalies.
 Very likely, Bronze Age archaeological sites also contain more about inversions, e.g., burial orientations.
 A promising area is the orientation of temples and other buildings.
 For instance, the original orientation of the temple of Amun-Re at Karnak aimed at the rising summer solstice Sun during the First Intermediate Period and early Middle Kingdom around 2050-1950 BC in an era when the Sun rose in the west.
 Then, after another inversion, New Kingdom pharaohs built chapels, windows, and even a mini-temple to view the rising winter solstice Sun in the east.

 Meanwhile, the dates of Venus’ first approach and the first two inversions neatly fit the construction phases and intricate patterns of stones at Stonehenge.
 We now can also see that the appearance of the Earth’s shadow starting on the west of the Moon, cited as a particularly dangerous omen by the Babylonians, seems to have originated during an epoch of an inverted Earth.